dalmia/David-Silver-Reinforcement-learning/Week 4/README.md

 # Week 4: Model-Free Prediction

-This week covers the model free prediction algorithms like Monte-Carl and TD Learning.
+This week covers the model free prediction algorithms like Monte-Carlo and TD Learning.
 The code demonstrates these algorithms in different environments.

 ## Theory
 - The algorithms we studied in Week 3 required that the model knows the entire dynamics of the environment and can compute what